pietervdvn/MapComplete/Docs/Layers/bicycle_library.md

-The question is  Who can lend bicycles here?
+The question is  Who can loan bicycles here?